 In fact, a recent study surveyed roughly 1,200 employees and found that a whopping 90 percent admitted to checking personal social media accounts during the work day.
 60 percent said that they check it between one and five times per day, and nearly 20 percent check it more than 10 times per day!

-If you find yourself mindlessly checking your social media during your work day, consider a digital detox, and/or disabling notifications from particularly ‘noisy’ social media apps to help keep distractions to a minimum, and increase your workplace productivity.
+If you find yourself mindlessly checking your social media and procrastinating during your work day, consider a digital detox so you spend less time on it in general, and/or disabling notifications from particularly ‘noisy’ social media apps to help keep distractions to a minimum, and increase your workplace productivity.

 Success and surroundings go hand in hand.
 Stacks of mail, bursting file cabinets, and disorganized office drawers may seem harmless, but clutter and disorganization can have a huge negative impact on your productivity.